consp/awbedit/README.md

-# AWBEdit modified to read 4.50PG bioses
+# Awdbedit modified to read 4.50PG bioses (and bugfixes)

 This "version" fixes some minor issues which annoyed me and carries the version into <insert date here>.